 Student cohorts begin every August and will finish five (5) semesters later that following May.
 Students should have their admission application and all required forms submitted by March 15 to be considered for admission for the fall semester.
 Anywhere between 25-50 students will make up the cohort each year.

 Beginning in Fall 2021, our flexible hybrid option will be offered every fall and will finish in 5 semesters.
 Students should have their admission application and all required forms submitted by March 15 to be considered for admission for the fall semester.
 Up to 32 students will make up this cohort, as space permits.
 Lectures will be delivered in an online-hybrid format with some courses offered online, and other courses meeting face to face.
-Labs will be offered on campus during the evening throughout the week.
-Students can expect to be on campus on Wednesdays from 4-9 p.m. for class and lab.Clinicals are offered on Thursdays or Saturdays from 7 a.m.-7 p.m., (terms 5 and 6 may require weekday clinicals).
+Students can expect to be on campus on Wednesdays from 4-9 p.m. for class and lab.Clinicals are offered on Thursdays or Saturdays from 7 a.m.-7 p.m., (terms 4 and 5 may require weekday clinicals).
 Clinical experiences will take place in clinical sites all over the Columbus region, including all major hospitals in the area.
 Students will indicate preference of clinical day at the onset of the program.This track will allow students to work full time, if desired, and still go through the program on a full time basis.
 Students should have some flexibility with their schedules, as weekday commitments can be necessary at times during the program.

 » Pre Licensure Handbook (PDF) - For Traditional Undergraduate Program & Accelerated BSN Program